KeanuVentura/BeyondOpenLooks/index.md

 ### by: Keanu Ventura

+> I want to see how this looks for this theme

 introduction sentence to set up my question.
 Which leads me to explore the following question:

 #### Are prolific scorers like Kevin Durant, Stephen Curry, and Klay Thompson elite shooters because they get great looks, or because they consistently make tough shots and outperform shot quality metrics?